The Bellarine Peninsula – 5 Reasons You Should Visit Victoria’s Hidden Gem

 Once an old fishing village, it has an abundance of 19th-century cottages, grand hotels, adorable guesthouses and beautiful wide boulevards.

 You’re never left wondering what to do in Queenscliff.
-Visitors to the town are treated to galleries, museums, chic cafes, wineries and artisanal produce.
+And visitors to the town are treated to galleries, museums, chic cafes, wineries and artisanal produce.

 One of the most popular Queenscliff attractions is the Queenscliff harbour.
 Wander through shops, cafes and restaurants or drool over the sublime yachts moored there.

 One of our favourite things to do in Queenscliff is to check out the views from the 40-metre Observation Tower.
-Located on the harbour it has stunning views across the bay to the Mornington Peninsula.
+Located on the harbour it has stunning views across the bay all the way to the Mornington Peninsula.